bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 Fitting, statistics, reports
 ----------------------------

-To perform the fit, click “Fit” from the actions list.
+To perform the fit, click :quoted:`Fit` from the actions list.
 After the fit finishes, the data and the linear combination will be plotted along with vertical bars indicating the range over which the fit was evaluated.
-The values of all the fitting parameters are written to the “Fit results” tab.
+The values of all the fitting parameters are written to the :quoted:`Fit results` tab.

 Interpretation of the statistical parameters in the linear combination